LivingLegacyMedia/vowbound/chapter_16.md

 Guards crashed through the door behind them.

 Cassian turned, both coins burning in his palms.
-He entered the gray space fully, seeing the guards as bundles of value—their strength, their will, their wages, their duty.
+Six guards filled the doorway, clubs and swords drawn.
+He entered the gray space fully, seeing them as bundles of value—their strength, their will, their consciousness.

+Now that the coins were back in his possession, his mind felt sharper.
+Clearer.
+The fragmentation from holding the tethers was still there, but muted.
+He could think again.

+He scanned the room rapidly.
+Tables full of instruments.
+Scales, calipers, measuring devices—all valuable.
+Glass vials filled with reagents.
+And there, on the corner desk, a leather pouch.
+Money.
+Research funding.

+Cassian reached into the gray space and grasped the value of the coins in that pouch—approximately thirty gold pieces, he sensed.
+Enough to pay a craftsman for months.
+Enough to compensate six guards for letting prisoners escape.

-"I offer this trade," he said clearly, speaking to the Law.
-"I'll take their wages for the next month.
-All six of them.
-In exchange, they let us leave peacefully."
+"I offer this trade," he said quickly.
+"The gold in that pouch goes to these six guards, divided equally.
+In exchange, they step aside and let us leave."

 The Law considered.
-It was a fair trade—thirty days of wages equaled roughly the value of letting four prisoners escape.
-The guards were being paid to stop them.
-If Cassian paid them more to allow them to leave...
+Five gold coins per guard to allow four prisoners to escape?
+Fair compensation.
+The guards were being paid to stop them, but this was better pay than their employers offered.

 The Law accepted.

-All six guards suddenly felt understanding bloom in their minds.
-They were being paid more to step aside than to fight.
-The contract with their employer was fulfilled—they'd attempted to stop the escape.
-But now a better offer had emerged.
+All six guards felt the transaction complete in their minds.
+The leather pouch on the desk now contained their payment—five gold coins each, legally theirs through the Law's recognition.
+They were no longer being paid to stop the escape.
+They'd been paid to allow it.

-Economics, not loyalty.

-Five of the six lowered their weapons and stepped aside.
+Five of the six immediately stepped aside, looking somewhat dazed but satisfied with the unexpected windfall.

 The sixth—a woman with fierce eyes and a scar across her chin—shook her head.
-"I'm not paid to have honor, but I have it anyway.
+"I don't want your blood money.
 You're not leaving."

-Cassian felt a flash of respect.
+Cassian respected that.
 "Then I'm sorry."

-He reached into the gray space and pulled on the value of her consciousness—not to hollow her, but to gently suggest sleep.
-It cost him considerably more than the wage trade, draining vitality he couldn't spare, but it worked.
-The woman's eyes rolled back and she crumpled, unconscious but unharmed.
+He pulled from the value of her wakefulness—a small theft, quick and precise.
+The woman's eyes rolled back and she collapsed, unconscious.

+It cost him three days of his life.
+Painful, but not devastating.

 "Window!"
 Mira pointed to the far wall.
 "Now!"

 They ran to it.
 Cassian looked down.
 Twenty feet to the alley below.
-Garbage bins.
 Cobblestones.
-A potentially fatal drop.
+A potentially deadly drop.

-"I can cushion it," he said quickly, holding up the Coin of Seeds.
-"Make the landing softer.
-But we all have to jump together—I can't maintain it for multiple—"

-"Just do it!"
-Perin shouted.

-Cassian shattered the window with a chair, clearing the glass.
-He focused on the ground below, trading a piece of his own resilience to temporarily grant the cobblestones the softness of packed earth.
-It wasn't much—they'd still be bruised—but it beat broken bones.

-"Jump!"

-They jumped.

-The fall was terrifying—a moment of weightlessness, wind roaring, impact approaching.
-Then they hit the softened ground with jarring force that knocked the breath from their lungs but didn't break anything vital.

-Cassian rolled, agony shooting through his already battered body.
+"Wait," he said, his mind working quickly.
+The coins were back in his hands.
+He could think clearly again, see solutions.

+He turned back to the laboratory, scanning the tables.
+Glass vials.
+Reagents.
+Scales.
+And there—bundles of dried herbs hanging from the ceiling.
+Medicinal plants, valuable for their healing properties.

+But among them, he could sense something more useful.
+Seeds.
+Herb seeds stored in small cloth pouches for planting in the spring.

+Cassian grabbed three pouches from the shelf, feeling their contents through the gray space.
+Hearty climbing vines.
+Fast-growing ground cover.
+Perfect.

+"What are you doing?"
+Mira hissed.

+"Something we'd better hope will work."
+Cassian opened the pouches and scattered the seeds out the window, letting them fall to the alley below.
+Then he held up the Coin of Seeds.

+He spoke to the Law: "I offer this trade.
+The value of those expensive laboratory instruments on the center table—transferred to accelerate the growth of these seeds.
+Fair exchange for rapid growth."

+The Law considered.
+Laboratory equipment for accelerated plant growth?
+The values were roughly equivalent.
+The exchange was clean.

+The Law accepted.

+The instruments on the table tarnished, aged, became brittle—their value drained.
+And in the alley below, the scattered seeds erupted into life.

+Vines shot upward at impossible speed, thick woody stems reaching for the window.
+Within seconds, a lattice of vegetation covered the wall—cushioning, climbing holds, a living ladder.

+And it had cost Cassian nothing but stolen property.

+"Down!" he called.
+"Quickly!"

+They descended—Torin first, moving mechanically but efficiently.
+Then Mira, then Perin.
+Cassian came last, feeling stronger than he had minutes ago, his mind clearer with the coins back in his possession.

+The vines held.

+The four climbers reached the ground as shouts erupted from the window above.

+Cassian's feet hit solid ground.
 The coins burned in his grip, still connected, still his.
+And he'd escaped without trading away more of his own life—just stolen property and laboratory equipment.

+Small victories.

 "Move!"
 Mira dragged him upright.
 "They'll be right behind us!"